lwCVer/lwCVer/README.md

   <img alt="ubuntu" src="https://img.shields.io/badge/Ubuntu-E95420?style=flat-square&logo=ubuntu&logoColor=white" >
 </p>

+## 💬 Let's Connect!

+Feel free to reach out if you want to collaborate on a project, discuss technology, or just say hi!
+I'm always open to new opportunities and connections.

-Thanks for visiting my profile! 😊
+Thanks for visiting my profile!
+Have a great day! 😊